mcroydon/goplayground/README.rst

 * gowl: Serving ASCII owls over TCP faster than you should really be able to do such a thing.
 * multicast-metar: A simple server that downloads a METAR for KLWC and broadcasts the raw METAR over multicast.
+* tribblestore: A silly example of trying to contain tribbles.